maxbabiichuk/web-scraping-data-engineer/README.md

 pip install -r requirements.txt
 ```

-## Запуск
+## How to use
-Run ETL for data collection
+Run ETL for data collection. meta_scrapped_ads.csv file will be created
 ```bash
 python meta_ads_etl.py
 ```